CLARIFYING CRYPTOGRAPHY ONE TERM AT A TIME

 Quantum computing uses quantum bits (qubits) that can exist in multiple states simultaneously, allowing certain calculations to be performed exponentially faster than with classical computers.

 Classical computers use binary bits (0 or 1), while quantum computers use qubits, which can represent 0 and 1 at the same time through superposition.
-Quantum entanglement and interference enable new problem-solving capabilities.
+Quantum entanglement and interface enable new problem-solving capabilities.

 Quantum cryptography leverages quantum mechanics to secure communications, such as Quantum Key Distribution (QKD), which detects any eavesdropping attempts.